The 7 best cycling holidays in Europe

 Nice’s climate is generally mild but sunny, with most suitable cycle roads open all year round, even during the winter.
 With Monaco to the east, Cannes to the west, and the French Alps to the north, Nice is the perfect place to set up base if you want to see more of France’s beautiful south.

-We have to give a shoutout to Café du Cycliste too, a premium cycling clothing brand based in the centre of Nice.
+We have to give a shoutout to Café du Cycliste, a premium cycling clothing brand based in the centre of Nice.
 What more proof do you need that this is the place to be for cyclists?

 The Dolomites, Italy

-From around May to October, the weather here is perfect for cycling, with June and July typically the hottest months.
+The weather is perfect for cycling from around May to October, with June and July typically the hottest months.
 But be wary: cycling in the Dolomites can be extremely tough, and flat routes are few and far between.
 That said, the mountain scenery here is breathtaking, making the tough inclines all the more worth the effort.

 However, some of the more famous climbs and mountain passes, can be found on the ski circuit of Sellaronda.
 Gardena, Campolongo, and Pordoi passes have long been popular with cyclists here.